 On one hand, the expectation of all-hours-availability has only risen: we have the technology to be connected to work anywhere, at all times.
 So it comes as no surprise, then, that I have received many more emails about leaving the law in the last few years than in the decade preceding it.

-On the other hand, the role of lawyers and in-house legal teams is changing even more quickly than most anticipated as businesses move toward a digital environment propelled by technology.
-At the same time, there is a lot of pressure to cut costs and be ‘efficient’ in work.
-And that pressure has resulted in more lawyers rethinking their dedication to the field.
-A June 2022 Above the Law article notes,
+On the other hand, the role of lawyers and in-house legal teams is changing even more quickly than most anticipated as businesses move toward a digital environment propelled by technology — especially AI.
+At the same time, there is a lot of pressure to cut costs and be ‘efficient’ in work, and AI is filling those gaps with a speed that has surprised some in the profession.

 For those who want to change careers, hopefully this page provides some guidance, comfort and help to figuring out what “success” looks like for you in the context of being a lawyer.
 Whether that means a hybrid work environment, leaving the law altogether, or trying something new, this era in the legal field is one where more avenues than ever seem possible.